A qualitative pressure-rake post-processing tool

 Rotational region identification

 For each grid point on the interpolated vector field, a small search radius is imposed, and the cross product of all vectors within the radius is summed to give a moment about the point of interest.
 The search radius is expanded until the quotient of total moment and search area stops increasing.
 This determines a representative size of the net rotational region around each point.
 To qualify for plotting, at least 75% of the vectors in the search radius must contribute to the same moment direction; this avoids detecting regions of linear shear as rotational.
-The qualifying regions are then plotted in order of strongest to weakest, with a minimum spacing between rotation centres.
+Finally, the qualifying regions are compared to a threshold value based on the longest vector in the field, and those that exceed the threshold are plotted.

 Linear region identification